k8gb-io/k8gb/docs/intro.md

 This is in contrast to most existing OSS GSLB solutions which focus on traditional ICMP, TCP and HTTP health checks.

+For canonical `k8gb.io/v1beta1` resources, when a host is backed by multiple Kubernetes Services, `spec.serviceHealthPolicy` controls how those Services are evaluated. `Any` is the default and marks the host healthy when at least one referenced Service exists and has ready endpoints. `All` requires every referenced Service to exist and have ready endpoints, which is useful for applications that expose multiple required Services through one Ingress.

+Upgrade note: omitted `spec.serviceHealthPolicy` values are treated as `Any`.
+For existing multi-Service hosts, this can change mixed-health behavior from the historical order-dependent status calculation, where the last processed Service could make the host unhealthy.
+Hosts that should publish local targets only when all backing Services are ready should set `spec.serviceHealthPolicy: All`.
+Legacy `k8gb.absa.oss/v1beta1` objects do not expose this field and use the default `Any` behavior in runtime; migrate those objects to canonical `k8gb.io/v1beta1` before setting `All`.

 ## Goals

 The goal of this project is to provide an implementation of a cloud native GSLB that meets the following requirements: